 Whilst Velocity members can technically book these flights, fewer awards seats are made available to them.

-The airline also has one of the most luxurious products flying in the sky on the Airbus A380 in Suites Class, which is available from Sydney to Singapore and onwards to a growing number of destinations.
+The airline also has one of the most luxurious products flying in the sky.
+It’s on the Airbus A380 in Suites Class, which is available from Sydney to Singapore and onwards to a growing number of destinations.

-Singapore Airlines service all major airports in Australia, including the big ones of Sydney, Melbourne, Brisbane, Perth, Adelaide and Canberra, as well as Cairns and Darwin via its regional subsidiary SilkAir.
+Singapore Airlines service all major airports in Australia.
+That includes the big ones of Sydney, Melbourne, Brisbane, Perth, Adelaide and Canberra, as well as Cairns and Darwin via its regional subsidiary SilkAir.

-They have some of their best products flying to and from Australia, including the updated regional Business Class seat on the Boeing 787 Dreamliner for those in Perth.
+They have some of their best products flying to and from Australia.
+A highlight is the updated regional Business Class seat on the Boeing 787 Dreamliner for those in Brisbane, Perth and Adelaide.

-KrisFlyer miles are relatively easy to accrue in Australia, enjoying partnerships with most of the major Australian banks including:
+KrisFlyer miles are relatively easy to accrue in Australia.
+They enjoy partnerships with most of the major Australian banks, including:

 - American Express Membership Rewards